 —from Alice’s Adventures in Wonderland by Lewis Carroll

 This is Part Four of my series on the Creation Museum and, sadly, the final part.
-If you’re joining us late, you’ll want to read the other parts first.
+If you’re joining us late, you’ll want to read the other parts first, starting with Part One.

 In Part Three we learned about the Great Flood and Noah’s Ark.
 In the world-view of the Museum, the Flood explains just about everything, from fossils to the Grand Canyon.